microsoft/api-extractor.com-website/pages/messages/ae-extra-release-tag.md

  * @public @public
  */
 export function f1(): void { }

+// Warning: The doc comment should not contain more than one release tag.
 ```

 In the example above, the `@public` release tag appears twice, so the error is reported.